janraasch/tab-ahead/README.md

 Contributing
 --------------
 Pull requests and constructive issues are very welcome.
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code using [grunt](http://gruntjs.com/).

 ### Available Grunt Commands
 * `grunt test` for linting and running tests.